biolink/kgx/docs/reference/transformer.md

 ## Provenance of Edges

 Biolink Model 2.0 specified new [properties for edge provenance](https://github.com/biolink/kgx/blob/master/specification/kgx-format.md#edge-provenance) to replace the (now deprecated) `provided_by` property.

-An optional `provenance` dictionary entry into the input arguments may provide a dictionary of default global values for any of these properties, to be used when a record lacks such a provenance property value.
-If no such value is given, then a `knowledge_source` default value is inferred.
+One or more of these properties may optionally be inserted as dictionary entries into the input arguments to specify default global values for these properties, to be used when a an edge lacks such such  a provenance property value.
+If no such global property is specified, then a default `knowledge_source` value is inferred.

 ## kgx.transformer